The-Hacker-Recipes/The-Hacker-Recipes/docs/src/contributing/write.md

 * **Professional and Authoritative**: The content should maintain a professional tone, suitable for a technical audience familiar with cybersecurity concepts.
 * **Instructional and Informative**: The writing aims to educate the reader, with clear instructions and explanations.
 It avoids being overly casual, focusing instead on delivering detailed, technical knowledge.

+> [!WARNING] Example to avoid
+> "You can conduct the attack with tool XYZ" --> "The attack can be conducted with tool XYZ"

+> [!TIP]
+> ChatGPT (or similar LLM agents) can be used to review content before creating a Pull Request :wink:

 ## Block Types

 The project uses a variety of block types to organize and present content.